wreck-lab/OctoPiPPer/README.md

 ## wrecklabOS

-A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution with out-of-the-box support for the Wrecklab's printHAT control boards.
+A [Raspberry Pi](http://www.raspberrypi.org/) distribution with out-of-the-box support for the Wrecklab's printHAT control boards.

-### printHAT